 Digital Have and Have-Nots

-Access to digital talent is helping forward thinking companies to better prepare for an online competitive fight.
-More businesses, small and large alike, are discovering that they are not getting the online exposure they expected by propping up a website then letting it age gracefully.
+Access to digital talent is helping forward-thinking companies to better prepare for an online competitive fight.
+More businesses, small and large alike, are discovering that they are not getting the online exposure they expected by propping up a website and then letting it age gracefully.
 The turning point has been the simultaneous change in technology building websites and the naming of a different approach to sales using “Inbound” Marketing.
 More simply put, Inbound is the honey pot that attracts suspects and prospects to your products and services throughout the buying cycle.

 Sharing Information – companies are re-reinventing the idea of “organization” as it makes sense to change the direction of energies within a marketing department to support sales.
-Once the stepchild of the department, sales-support is now considered a primary reason to fund marketing projects.
+Once the stepchild of the department, sales support is now considered a primary reason to fund marketing projects.

 Ad hoc Sales and Marketing Activities